Stevens-Mark/StevensMark_P14_04022022-/README.md

 - iv using MongoDB - branch db
 - v using MongoDB full CRUD version - branch full

+-The "main" and "full" branches benefit from a slightly improved layout of the input form.

 ## Switch a jQuery library to React

 ## Scenario